alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-12.md

 - The box is `100px` by `100px`
 - The circle is `30px` by `30px`;
 - Use `relative` and `absolute` position to position the circle
-- Use `::before` to add the `$`
+- Use `::before` to add the `$` -->

 ## What are preprocessors?

-A pre processor processes code before it is used.
+A pre processor processes code *before* it is used.
 A CSS preprocessor processes your CSS before it's used by in the browser.

 How does the preprocessor work?
-You write code in a language that is similar to but not the same as standard CSS.
-This code is run through the processed and outputs standard CSS.
+You write code in a language that is *similar to* standard CSS.
+The preprcoessor reads this this code and outputs standard CSS.

-The language you will use in these lessons is SASS.
+The language we will use in these lessons is SASS.
 You'll also use sass in the terminal to process your SASS code into CSS.

 Read more about SASS from the source: https://sass-lang.com

+There are several CSS preprocessors the two most popular are LESS and SASS.

+NOTE!
+SASS has two versions SASS and SCSS.
+These are similar and compiled the same.
+SASS uses a syntax closer to Python where the the indentation matters.
+While SCSS uses a syntax that is closer to regular CSS.
+We are going to use SCSS for these lessons.

+Any CSS code you write is compatible with SCSS.
+Using SCSS you can write the regular CSS that you already know and use the extra features of SASS covered below.

 ## Why Learn SASS

 All large production apps process code for a variety of reasons.
 Expect to see SASS in any production environment.

-You may also like the features that SASS offers and want to use them in your work to boost productivity!
+You may also like the features that SASS offers and want to use them in your work to boost your productivity!

 ## Video Lesson